qouteall/immptl/docs/wiki/README.md

 [Report Issues (Forge version)](https://github.com/iPortalTeam/ImmersivePortalsModForForge)

-This mod is very complex and the core part of the mod is only mainly developed by one person at spare time.
-Expect it to be imperfect.
+**This mod is very complex and the core part of the mod is only mainly developed by only one person at spare time for free.
+Expect it to be imperfect.**

 ### How to integrate with other mod's portals?